Water Quality Management

 Some traders promoting sales of a home water treatment device demonstrate colour change in tap water as opposed to the absence of such a change in their filtered water.
 The demonstration unit comprises two canned fruit bottles with an iron and aluminium electrode in each bottle.
 These electrodes are connected to a power source.

-As Tap water contains a certain amount of dissolved salts it is able to conduct current when the power is turned on.
+As Tap water contains a certain amount of dissolved minerals it is able to conduct current when the power is turned on.
 This causes one of the two electrodes to dissolve in the water resulting in a colour change in the water and the formation of visible particles.

 Facts: The true facts are that potable water is an important source of essential trace elements in your daily diet.
 Prolonged usage of water from which these salts have been removed could be dangerous to your health due to a shortage of these essential trace elements.